 If ants have invaded your home, you are not alone.
 Ants are a common home invader that often proves more of a hassle than you may realize.
+They will take advantage of it when it is damp.
+Pre-existing ants might advance in the home.
 Perhaps that is because ants seem near impossible to evict from your home.
 If you find ants have taken of your home, you might feel a bit defeated.
-Fortunately, there are ways to prevent ants from ever entering your home again.
+Fortunately, there are ways to prevent ants from ever entering your home again or how to get rid of carpenter ants in home.

 Clean, Clean, Clean